Everything You Need to Know Before Filing Your I-212 Waiver Application

 - The applicant’s respect for law and order and moral character.

-By retaining a skilled, diligent, and experienced immigration lawyer, you can significantly improve your chances of getting the I-212 waiver approved.
+Submitting as much evidence as possible to explain why you believe your application should be approved is a good path to getting a favorable decision.
+Retaining a skilled, diligent, and experienced immigration lawyer can significantly improve your chances of getting the I-212 waiver approved.

 Book a consultation with us to answer all of your questions!